+City and County of Ben Francisco )

+WM.
+E. KLEINSORGE and A. R. MORRON.

+Notary Public in and for

+known to me to be the President and Secretary, respectively,

+of DONNER LAKE COMPANY,

-On this 3rd day of liay in the yea ar One Thousa nd Nine On this Forty- hree Be before me , KATHRYN E. STON E, a Notary Public in and for the said City and County of San Franc isco, residing therein, d uly commissi oned and swo rn, personally appear WM.
-E. KLEINSOR GE and A. R. : ORRO 2011/2011 known to me .
-Presid ent and Secret tary, res nectivel known to me ço be i .пе the Corporation described in and that executed the within instrument, and also known to me to be the person..... who executed the said instrument on behalf of the Corporation therein named and acknowledged to me that such Corporation executed the same.
+the Corporation described in and that executed the within instrument, and also known to me to be the person..... who executed the said instrument on behalf of the Corporation therein named and acknowledged to me that such Corporation executed the same.